-Barot Village has been named in the article: 5 Must Visit Off-beat Places in Himachal Pradesh and it has completely lived up to the standards and expectations so far.
+Barot Village has been named in the article Must-Visit Offbeat Places in Himachal Pradesh and it has completely lived up to the standards and expectations so far.
 Prospering in the lap of the great Himalayas, Barot Village, a small, hilly village with a population of approximately 2000 people, imbibes a sense of calmness among the travelers.

 A major geographical feature of the Barot Village is the two reservoirs under Shanan Power Project.
 The gushing water of Uhl River, apart from adding all the charm to this hamlet, also allow locals for trout breeding.

-For those having a fondness for wildlife, Barot Village is also a portal to Nargu Wildlife Sanctuary A variety of animals including Monal, Black Bear, Wildcats, Monkeys, Deer, etc.. have found shelter under this sanctuary.
+For those having a fondness for wildlife, Barot Village is also a portal to Nargu Wildlife Sanctuary.
+A variety of animals including Monal, Black Bear, Wildcats, Monkeys, Deer, etc.. have found shelter under this sanctuary.
 One can also spend a night or two near the Sanctuary since there are two popular accommodation options, namely Thaltukhod and Silbadhwan.

-The road to this little known yet astonishing village expands from Ghatasni, a place on Mandi – Pathankot Highway and Barot lies at a distance of about 25 kms from Ghatasani.
+The road to this little-known yet astonishing village expands from Ghatasni, a place on Mandi – Pathankot Highway and Barot lies at a distance of about 25 km from Ghatasani.
 One could also manage to swing by the haulage trolley run by Punjab State Electricity Board (PSEB).
 The haulage trolley connects Joginderagar with Barot.
-Use of haulage trolley shortens the distance by 12 km.
+The use of a haulage trolley shortens the distance by 12 km.
 Unfortunately, the trolley is not in use anymore.

-However, the village looks pristine when covered under white carpet of snow.
-People having an affinity for whiteout can visit this place during winter but be prepared with couple of days buffer in case of heavy snowfall, as road might get closed due to it.
+However, the village looks pristine when covered under the white carpet of snow.
+People having an affinity for whiteout can visit this place during winter but be prepared with a couple of days buffer in case of heavy snowfall, as the road might get closed due to it.

 How to Reach Barot from Delhi